Sclera Definition: White of The Eyeball

 Blue Sclera

-Blue sclera occurs when the sclera is thinned.
-This exposes the dark, uveal tissue underneath, which is where the sclera gets its blue appearance.
+Blue sclera occurs when the sclera thins, exposing the dark, uveal tissue underneath (where it gets its blue color).

 Types of Congenital Scleral Abnormalities

-The primary form is more common in light-skinned individuals and may grow in size.
-In rare cases, primary acquired melanosis may develop into malignant (cancerous) melanoma.
+• Primary acquired melanosis.
+Is more common in light-skinned individuals and may grow in size.
+In rare cases, it may develop into malignant (cancerous) melanoma.

-The secondary form is associated with hormonal changes, radiation exposure, chemical exposure, or metabolic disorders.
-People with darker skin and hair are more likely to have secondary acquired melanosis.
+• Secondary acquired melanosis.
+Is associated with hormonal changes, radiation exposure, chemical exposure, or metabolic disorders.
+People with darker skin and hair are more likely to have it.
 This form rarely develops into melanomas.

 Nevus of Ota (Oculodermal Melanocytosis)